Majdi-Aref/restaurant/README.md

 - It is widely used in the Python ecosystem.
 - I utilized it in my project to anable many critical features that are missing from the Python standard libraries such as thread safety and connection pooling.

+## 6. 22.
+Google Lighthouse report

+- An open-source, automated tool for improving the quality of web pages.
+- One can run it against any web page, public or requiring authentication.
+- It has audits for performance, accessibility, progressive web apps, SEO, and more.
+- I used it to assess "Savour" as it will be exhibited underneath in the code validation section.

 # 7. Code validation

 ## 7. 1. base.html